The following illustration shows a typical property specification. The

 Properties cannot have the same name as the class.

-For an example, see Create a Simple Class.
+For an example, see Creating a Simple Class.

 The preceding example shows the